-The License Control Center is now ready to download the software license that will allow you to use the minimoog V. Click on Start, the progress bar should anime until download completion.
-A popup window will confirm, just click OK, then Finish.
+The eLicenser Control Center is now ready to download the software license that will allow you to use the Minimoog V. Click on Start, the progress bar should advance until download completion.
+A popup window will confirm, just click "Close".